omwn/omw-data/README.md

 This packages up data for the Open Multilingual Wordnet.
 It is roughly the version that is described in Bond and Foster (2013).

-It includes the data in the original OMW 1.0 format, and in the packaged up in the [GWA format](https://github.com/globalwordnet/schemas/) for OMW 2 as a [release](https://github.com/bond-lab/omw-data/releases).
+It includes the data in the original OMW 1.0 format, and in the packaged up in the [GWA format](https://github.com/globalwordnet/schemas/) for OMW 2 as a [release](https://github.com/omwn/omw-data/releases).

-It can be used by the Python library [wn](https://github.com/goodmami/wn).
+It can be used by the Python library [Wn](https://github.com/goodmami/wn).

-The raw data (under *wns*) also has the automatically extracted data for over 150 languages from Wiktionary and the ‎Unicode Common Locale Data Repository.
+The raw data (under *wns*) also has the automatically extracted data for over 150 languages from [Wiktionary](https://www.wiktionary.org/) and the Unicode [Common Locale Data Repository (CLDR)](https://cldr.unicode.org/).

 ## Citation